 - If you want a custom URL at http://www.bu.edu/mydepartment/fallregistration/ then...

 - Enter only the keyword fallregistration as the Redirect From.

 - For example:

-- Next, enter the full destination address of the redirect in the “Redirect To” field.
+- Next, enter the full destination address of the redirect in the "Redirect To" field.
 Here you enter the address of the page you want visitors to see.
 This can be a full URL with the "https://" at the beginning, or a relative URL that includes your site name.
 If you want visitors to land on

 - Click "Publish."
 Your redirect is now live.